telefonicaid/fiware-IoTAgent-Cplusplus/doc/API_REFERENCE_MANAGER.md

 ### Create a service [POST]
 With one subservice defined in Fiware-ServicePath header.
+Only if it fails for ALL agents, returns 404.

 + Request (application/json)